How to apply for a sponsor licence

-- Tier 5 (Temporary Worker) Creative and Sporting
+- Temporary Worker – Creative and Sporting (T5)

-- Tier 5 (Temporary Worker) Government Authorised Exchange
+- Temporary Worker – Government Authorised Exchange (T5)

-Some of these licences can be applied for in conjunction with each other, using the same form and a similar bundle of supporting documents (for example, a Tier 2 General and Tier 2 Intra Company Transfer licence).
+Some of these licences can be applied for in conjunction with each other, using the same form and a similar bundle of supporting documents (for example, a Skilled worker and Intra Company Transfer licence).
 Others, such as the sporting categories, have their own separate application process with bespoke criteria.

 1.2 What are the requirements to obtain a licence?

 The Home Office’s guidance for sponsors, has the requirements for educators and employers.

 See full guidance for how to apply for a skilled worker licence.